MRCIEU/ieugwasr/README.md

 If you are using R in a working directory that does not have write permissions then this command will fail, please navigate to a directory that does have write permissions.

 If you need to run this in a non-interactive script then you can generate the token file on an interactive computer, copy that file to the working directory that R will be running from, and then run a batch (non-interactive).

+### General API queries

+The API has a number of endpoints documented [here](http://ieu-db-interface.epi.bris.ac.uk:8082/docs/).
+A general way to access them in R is using the `api_query` function.
+There are two types of endpoints - `GET` and `POST`.

+- `GET` - you provide a single URL which includes the endpoint and query.
+For example, for the `association` endpoint you can obtain some rsids in some studies, e.g.
+    + `api_query("associations/IEU-a-2,IEU-a-7/rs234,rs123")`

+- `POST` - Here you send a "payload" to the endpoint.
+So, the path specifies the endpoint and you add a list of query specifications.
+This is useful for long lists of rsids being queried, for example
+    + `api_query("associations", query=list(rsid=c("rs234", "rs123"), id=c("IEU-a-2", "IEU-a-7")))`

+The `api_query` function returns a `response` object from the `httr` package.
+See below for a list of functions that make the input and output to `api_query` more convenient.

 ### Convenient wrappers for `api_query`